LaunchCodeEducation/csharp-web-dev-curriculum/content/orm-part-1/reading/orm-intro/index.md

 ## Adding ORM to `CodingEvents`

+To work with EF Core, we need to add it to the project.

+Currently, Visual Studio 2022 (Windows and Mac) is typically installed with EF 6.0.X.

 ### Verify EF Core Tools are Present

-EF 6.0.X is typically installed with Visual Studio 2022.
+If you downloaded Visual Studio 2022 or later, let's verify EF Core's presence and version.

-You can test that it has been installed by running the following in your terminal.
+You can test that it has been installed in Visual Studio by running the following in your terminal.

 1. `cd` your way down into the project folders.
 Verify your location by running the `ls` command.
 You should see all the folders within your project.